yassineattia/CS-3600-Intro-to-Artificial-Intelligence/README.md

 #Links to descriptions:

 Project1: https://bhrolenok.github.io/teaching/cs-3600-spr2019/project1/index.html
 In this project, the Pacman agent had to find paths through his maze world, both to reach a particular location and to collect food efficiently.
-We build general search algorithms and applied them to Pacman scenarios.
+We build a general search algorithms and applied them to Pacman scenarios.

 Project2: https://bhrolenok.github.io/teaching/cs-3600-spr2019/project2/index.html
 This project covers MDPs and Reinforcement Learning approaches to solving problems in environments with action stochasticity.